PedroPlays679/Xclipsium/README.md

 Performance results may vary significantly depending on the device, GPU architecture, driver, Minecraft version, launcher and configuration.

-The current versions should not be expected to provide performance improvements.
+Current versions should not be expected to provide performance improvements.

-## 📄 License

-License information will be added as the project develops.